feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/mapping_connections.md

 ```

 **Best Practices:**
-- Use appropriate morphologies for each stage
+- Use appropriate connectivity rules for each stage
 - All-to-All for mixing and integration
 - One-to-One for spatial preservation